EA App: Removal of Crysis 2 from Steam and Origin exclusives

 Shortly after the launch of Origin, Crysis 2 was pulled from Steam and appeared on EA's website with an "only on Origin" claim, though it remained available on other distribution services.
 EA has since stated that Valve removed Crysis 2 due to imposed "business terms" and that "this was not an EA decision or the result of any action by EA."

 Since then, Crysis 2: Maximum Edition (a re-release of Crysis 2 with all the DLCs) has been released on Steam, matching EA's story about pulling Crysis 2 due to DLC restraints.
 EA confirmed that Battlefield 3 would not be available through Steam.
 The game was available for purchase on other non-Origin services such as GameFly, Green Man Gaming or GamersGate, but the Origin client had to be used regardless of where the game was purchased.
 Battlefield 3 would eventually appear on Steam nine years after its release, in June 2020.

 Starting from the release of Battlefield 3 in 2011 until November 2019, every first-party game EA published on PC was exclusive to the Origin service.
 In late 2019, EA began releasing their games on Steam again, starting with Star Wars Jedi: Fallen Order; however, the game still uses the Origin client to launch.
 EA started to release their existing games on Steam in June 2020.

 EA app

 In September 2020, EA announced its plans to retire Origin in favor for a new desktop client that will support the new EA Play and EA Play Pro subscriptions.
-It is expected all Origin content will carry over to the new EA Desktop client once it is fully released.
 The new client began its beta test in September 2020.
 The new client, named EA was released on October 7, 2022, for Windows users with a deployed migration to existing users of Origin.
 The Origin client remains available for macOS users using macOS Mojave or older.

 The Origin app was retired on April 17, 2025.